trunghjieu2506/tp/docs/DeveloperGuide.md

 - `removeObject(T object)`: Removes the object from all tag mappings.
 - `findWithTag(String tag)`: Returns an `ArrayList<T>` of objects containing the tag.

+#### Custom Exceptions

+- `DateUndefinedException`: thrown when the start date of an `AdvancedBulletLoan` is invalid.
+- `EmptyNameException`: thrown the input for a `Person`'s name is blank.
+- `PersonNotFoundException`: thrown when the `ContactList` does not contain the input name.
+- `SameNameException`: thrown when adding a `Person` to the `ContactList` that already contains a `Person` with the same name.
+- `StartDateException`: thrown when setting the start date of a loan to be after the previously defined return date.
+- `ReturnDateException`: thrown when setting the return date of a loan to be before the previously defined start date.
+- `NegativeValueException`: thrown when the user inputs a negative `Money` amount, `Interest` rate or other value that is not supposed to be negative.
+- `CurrencyNotMatchException`: thrown when trying to compare two `Money` of different currencies.

 ---

 ### Analytic Command